 In Oregon, the decision to drink and drive can come with some serious consequences.
 Intoxicated drivers who choose to operate a vehicle and have a blood alcohol concentration (BAC) of .08% or above are breaking the law and will be arrested if they are caught.
-But if this is your first time being arrested for driving under the influence, you may be able to have your charges dismissed if you opt to participate in a program known as DUII diversion.
+But if this is your first time being arrested for driving under the influence, you may be able to have your charges dismissed if you opt to participate in a program known as Oregon’s DUII diversion classes.
 What is DUII diversion and what’s involved in the DUII diversion process?
 We’ll discuss those questions in today’s post.

 What Is DUII Diversion?